Police-Data-Accessibility-Project/scrapers/USA/PA/allegheny_county/municipal/pittsburgh/README.md

 ## Data uniformity

 Some data only had .xls files available for download while the rest are in .csv format.

-Are cases or records numbered in a consistent (or inconsistent) way that might be helpful to note?

 ## Sample response